llvm/llvm-www/proposals/LP0004-project-governance.md

 ### Governance Team Meetings

-Each _Area Team_ and the _Steering Council_ should have one scheduled public meeting per month.
+Each _area team_ and the _project Council_ should have one scheduled public meeting per month.
 The date of the scheduled meeting should be on the LLVM Community Calendar.
 The calendar invite will have a link to a public meeting agenda.
 The teams may have non-public meetings for discussion, deliberation. planning or other purposes.

-Notes from all _Area Team_ and _Steering Council_ meetings shall be publicly posted.
+Notes from all _area team_ and _project Council_ meetings shall be publicly posted.
 Notes shall exclude reference to any private information, or information that otherwise needs to be confidential.

 ### Role of the LLVM Foundation